Comparison principles for stochastic Volterra equations: Non-negativity preserving case

 \begin{example} Let $K(t) = \frac{t^{\alpha-1}}{\Gamma(\alpha)}$ with $\alpha \in (1/2,1)$.
 Then $2+\eta < \frac{1}{1-\alpha}$, $\gamma = \alpha - 1 + \frac{1}{2+\eta}$.
 Hence \eqref{eq: prime condition} takes the particular form $q > 2\xi\frac{1+1/\eta}{\alpha - 1/2}$.
 By letting $\eta \nearrow \frac{2\alpha-1}{1-\alpha}$, we see that this condition is satisfied whenever

 \end{example}

+In the same spirit, one can verify that all kernels covered by \cite[Example 2.3]{affine_volterra} satisfy the above condition.
 Next, to prove the desired comparison principles, let us introduce some concepts that allow us to compare the solutions.
 In this section, we focus on Volterra kernels that preserve nonnegativity in the sense of the following definition.